azanin/solid/PITCHME.md

-## Agenda
+### Agenda

 - SOLID Principles

-- Testing

 - Functional Programming

 ---
-## SOLID Principles
+### SOLID Principles

-***Acronym for five fundamental principles in O-O programming coined in early 2000’s by *Michael Feathers* and *Robert C. Martin (aka Uncle Bob)* ***
+***Acronym for five fundamental principles in Object Oriented programming coined in early 2000s by *Michael Feathers* and *Robert C. Martin (aka Uncle Bob)* ***

 ---
-## S: Single Responsability
+### (S)ingle Responsability

 *A class should have only one reason to change.*

 +++

 ### Problem: Blog Posts That Can "Print" Themselves
-Let's say we have a Blog Post class encapsulating the concept of a web post and its functionalities.
-It can provide its title, author and its content.
+We have a Blog Post class representing a web post composed by a title, author and a content.

 +++

-### Try to print its content on the console.
+### Try to print out its content to the console.

 +++

-### What if it should be able to print its content as json?
+### What if we want to print the post's content as json?

-Hint => try to separate the business logic from the presentation
+Hint: Separation of business logic and data presentation is important!
 <!-- Mixing business logic with presentation is bad because it is against the Single Responsibility Principle (SRP)-->

 +++

-### What if you have to print its content on a file?
+### What if you have to print out its content to a file?

 +++

-## S: Single Responsability
+### (S)ingle Responsability
-#### Thoughts
+##### Thoughts

-- Why was it important to separate these two responsibilities into separate classes?
-Because each responsibility is an axis of change.
+- Separate these two responsibilities into separate classes is so important because every responsibility is an axis of change.
-- If a class assumes more than one responsibility, then there will be more than one reason for it to change.
+    - If a class has more than one responsibility, then there will be more than one reason for it to change.
-- If, on the other hand, the application is not changing in ways that cause the the two responsibilities to change at differen times, then there is no need to separate them.
-Indeed, separating them would smell of Needless Complexity.
+    - If the two responsibilities don't change at different times, then there is no need to separate them.
+Separating them would lead to *Needless Complexity*, indeed.

 ---

-## O: Open | Closed
+### (O)pen Closed

 *Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.*